CVanchieri/CS-ProblemSolvingFrameWork/Getting-Your-C-Compiler-Installed.md

   ```
   cd /mnt/c/Users/YourUserName
   ```
-* There is no supported way to access your WSL drive from Windows command prompt.
-[Don't do it](https://blogs.msdn.microsoft.com/commandline/2016/11/17/do-not-change-linux-files-using-windows-apps-and-tools/).
+* There is no supported way to access your WSL drive from Windows command prompt. _[Don't do it](https://blogs.msdn.microsoft.com/commandline/2016/11/17/do-not-change-linux-files-using-windows-apps-and-tools/)_.

 #### VSCode and WSL